heptarch/heptarch.github.io/hacker/intro.md

 <p> So, this is not a textbook, nor is it a manual, a manifesto or a monograph.
 I have no interest
 in replacing one rigidity with another.
 Instead, it is an invitation to ask stupid questions, and to learn about the universe with a spirit of play and wonder.
-I take inspiration from hacker culture, not the digital intruders and electoral trolls that "hacker" suggests to the modern ear, but an older, nobler tradition growing out of places like MIT, Bell Labs, and the open-source software movement.
+I take inspiration from hacker culture, not the digital intruders and electoral trolls that “hacker” suggests to the modern ear, but an older, nobler tradition growing out of places like MIT, Bell Labs, and the open-source software movement.
 In the words of open-source gnuru Richard Stallman: